wak1616/PAC/README.md

 * **New Patient**: Schedule with **OD**.
 * **Established Patient**: Schedule with **primary provider**.
 For more information about scheduling non-urgent established patients, see "[Scheduling Established Patients](./#scheduling-established-patients)".
 * **Problem Focused Visit**: Schedule with primary provider.
 Evaluation of a specific, non-emergent eye issue (e.g. dry eye, mild redness or irritation, eyelid problems).
 Scheduled based on availability; not time-critical.
+Scheduled in a **blue short spot.**

 **Process**